Robyn42/Vadimaniac-Code/README.md

 Some elements of the model and preprocess layout and interconnectivity were inspired by the homework and lab assignments for CS2470 - Deep Learning at Brown University.

-I added the create_venv.sh we use for class along with an updated requirements.txt.
+A create_venv.sh script is present along with an updated requirements.txt.
 The requirements.txt adds the pyarrow library to a virtual environment.
 Pyarrow is used to open the parquet and feather files in the Argoverse2 download.

 The preprocess.py may be usable with many different types of models.

+There is a stacked LSTM model (lstm_model.py) that was inspired by the LSTM used as a baseline by the Argoverse 1 team.
+This version uses two LSTM modules with three dense layers following.
+The first LSTM module passes it's output and final state to the respective inputs of the second.
+It's log is stored as lstm_model.log.

-The mlp_model_1.py model is a very basic 2 layer mlp that predicts 5 of the features that were chosen in the preprocess.py code.
+The mlp_model_1.py model is a two layer mlp that predicts 8 of the features that were chosen in the preprocess.py code.
 To use this model add either ngram_basic or ngram_diff after mlp_model_1.py.
 The basic version is a '5-gram' format version.
 The 'diff' version creates the true values of the '5-gram' by taking the differences